YuanWenqing/shopify4j/README.md

 ## (De)serialization

-Jackson is the default library for json serialization.
+Jackson is the default json serialization library.
 Since it is not easy to configure root-wrapping for specific classes by Jackson until the future version 3.0, we adopt a convention for model definication: `@JsonRootName` is used as a signal to explicitly indicate whether root-wrapping is enabled.

 ## Enums

-`shopify4j` is a third-party sdk, thus it's impossible to track changes of Shopify API in time.
+`shopify4j` is a third-party sdk of Shopify, thus it's impossible to track changes of Shopify API exactly in time.
 For compatibility  and flexiblity, we don't use enums in Shopify model directly.
 But for convenience, we define almost all of the enums described in Shopify documentation and every enum type implements the interface `ShopifyEnum`.
 It's very simple to use pre-defined enums when requesting Shopify like this:

 ~~~java
 ProductApi.ListReq listReq = new ProductApi.ListReq()